-- Staff members will be required to wear masks in situations where they are both A) indoors and B) unable to maintain 3' of social distance for an extended period of time (e.g. assisting with personal care) - Staff members will also be required to wear masks when cooking or serving food, as well as facilitating or assisting with cooking class - o Campers will be required to wear masks when getting their food for each meal in the serving line, and throughout the duration of any cooking class, with the understanding that some of our campers are unable to safely wear a face covering - Hand sanitizer and/or water and antibacterial soap will be available at or near the entrance to all buildings.
-All participants will be encouraged to clean/sanitize their hands in between activities, as well as before and after they eat/touch their faces. - o Any high-touch surfaces or equipment will be sanitized daily
+- Staff members will be required to wear masks in situations where they are both A) indoors and B) unable to maintain 3' of social distance for an extended period of time (e.g. assisting with personal care) - Staff members will also be required to wear masks when cooking or serving food, as well as facilitating or assisting with cooking class - Campers will be required to wear masks when getting their food for each meal in the serving line, and throughout the duration of any cooking class, with the understanding that some of our campers are unable to safely wear a face covering - Hand sanitizer and/or water and antibacterial soap will be available at or near the entrance to all buildings.
+All participants will be encouraged to clean/sanitize their hands each time they enter a building, as well as before and after they eat/touch their faces. - ${\odot}~$ Any high-touch surfaces or equipment will be sanitized daily - ➢ Grouping/Ratios - ${\odot}\,$ Activity group sizes will range from 10-15 campers, plus proper staffing ratios - Timber Pointe will maintain a 4:1 camper: counselor ratio or better and have additional "floaters" to be assigned to groups where added support may be needed. - $\circ~$ Groups will be static, with no changing of counselors or participants throughout the week

-Grouping/Ratios

-- o Group sizes will range from 10-15 campers, plus proper staffing ratios - Timber Pointe will maintain a 4:1 camper: counselor ratio or better and have additional "floaters" to be assigned to groups where added support may be needed. - o Groups will be static, with no changing of counselors or participants throughout the week